sagemath/sagewiki_to_gh-2022-10-10/days13.md

 == Goals ==

- * Introdution to SAGE for new users/developers
+ * Introduction to SAGE for new users/developers
  * Discuss goals for quadratic forms code, and what is currently missing.
 E.g.:
    * Spinor genera
    * p-Neighbors